AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering: Introduction

 To solve these issues, we propose AV-Master, which can find the important fine-grained areas related to the current question within complex dynamic audio-visual scenes, and generate the optimal answer by integrating global preference information.
 As shown in Fig.~\ref{fig:1}, unlike previous work~\cite{li2024boosting,kim2025question}, AV-Master employs dynamic adaptive focus sampling to extract the fine-grained focus features from the audio-visual segments relevant to the current questioning scenario.
 The focus sampling combines the advantages of discrete~($e.g.$, uniform~\cite{li2022learning}, top-k~\cite{li2024boosting}) and continuous~($e.g.$, gaussian, gaussian-experts~\cite{kim2025question}) sampling methods, allowing the model to capture all continuous time steps while significantly reducing redundant information obtained from sampling.
 Furthermore, we propose a global preference activation strategy focused on model modality preferences.
 This strategy determines the preference distribution of the model in different modalities through independent perception and improves the decision-making capabilities of the model.
 Compared to using dynamic weights at the multimodal fusion stage, our enhancement strategy focuses on the global information in the initial features.
-This avoids biases caused by decoding from complex multimodal features, while also complementing the fine-grained information obtained through temporal dynamic perception, achieving comprehensive audio-visual understanding.
+This design enables the model to learn audio and visual preferences under question guidance based on their respective unimodal representations, thereby providing complementary global cues to the temporal dynamic perception path that focuses on capturing fine grained temporal evidence.
 Our contributions are summarized as follows:

 \begin{itemize} \item We propose a dual-path audio-visual learning model named AV-Master that enhances the understanding of audio-visual scenes by perceiving fine-grained details and global modality preferences related to questions, achieving cross-modal mapping from audio-visual signals to textual answers. \item We introduce a dynamic adaptive focus sampling method that progressively performs adaptive learning from the input audio-visual segments during the encoding, enabling precise capture of the focal areas within a large number of redundant segments. \item Extensive evaluation on four benchmark AVQA datasets demonstrates that our proposed AV-Master is superior and achieves new state-of-the-art performance compared to existing AVQA methods. \end{itemize}